Biden makes a big gamble on infrastructure spending — and higher taxes on the wealthy to pay for it

 “Fundamentally, we don’t believe that making a historic investment in American workers and rebuilding our infrastructure across the country to help us compete with China is controversial,” Psaki said.
 “And while the president will lay out a plan for paying for it over time, we’re also open to having a discussion about alternatives.”

 Republicans, who have so far struggled to effectively undercut Biden’s early moves on the pandemic and vaccines, are hoping the infrastructure package gives them a new attack line against Democrats as they head into the midterms.
-They are especially optimistic that they can use the expected tax increases, as well as the Democratic priorities in the legislation — such as an expected $400 billion in clean-energy credits and another $400 billion toward care for the elderly and people with disabilities — to paint the Democrats as out of touch and hostage to their liberal base.
+They are especially optimistic that they can use the expected tax increases as well as the Democratic priorities in the legislation — such as an expected $400 billion in clean-energy credits and another $400 billion toward care for the elderly and people with disabilities — to paint the Democrats as out of touch and hostage to their liberal base.

-Speaking on the Senate floor Monday, Senate Minority Leader Mitch McConnell (R-Ky.) said he expected the infrastructure bill to be “a Trojan horse for massive tax hikes and other job-killing left-wing policies.”
+Speaking on the Senate floor Monday, Minority Leader Mitch McConnell (R-Ky.) said he expected the infrastructure bill to be “a Trojan horse for massive tax hikes and other job-killing left-wing policies.”

 Chris Hartline, spokesman for the National Republican Senatorial Committee, said Republicans see a political opportunity in the legislation because of its cost and its reach beyond building roads and bridges.

 “It’s one thing to do a big spending bill on covid,” Hartline said.
-“The public’s view on this will be different for that bill this big that is not directly related to covid and, to be honest, a bill that’s not directly related to infrastructure.”
+“The public’s view on this will be different for a bill this big that is not directly related to covid and, to be honest, a bill that’s not directly related to infrastructure.”

-The administration’s plan to pay for the package, including through taxes on high income individuals and companies, is likely to negatively impact even everyday Americans, Hartline said.
-“I don’t see how this doesn’t include taxes for small businesses, workers — all the people Joe Biden said he’d never raise taxes on,” Hartline said.
+The administration’s plan to pay for the package, including through taxes on high-income individuals and companies, is likely to negatively impact even everyday Americans, Hartline said.
+“I don’t see how this doesn’t include taxes for small businesses, workers — all the people Joe Biden said he’d never raise taxes on,” he said.

 During the campaign, Biden vowed that Americans making less than $400,000 a year would not pay higher taxes, a stance he has reaffirmed since taking office.
 But the White House has already found itself grappling with the potential land mines in discussing raising taxes, after Transportation Secretary Pete Buttigieg had to quickly walk back comments last week he made about a potential mileage tax or higher gas taxes.

-White House officials are signaling to allies on Capitol Hill they want to take a substantively different approach to the legislative process than they did when they jammed through the stimulus package earlier this month.
+White House officials are signaling to allies on Capitol Hill that they want to take a substantively different approach to the legislative process than they did when they jammed through the stimulus package earlier this month.
 They are gearing up for more negotiations and potentially significant changes to the bill, and say they will be more open to input and alternative proposals from members of Congress in both parties.

-A White House aide, who spoke on the condition of anonymity to describe the administration’s thinking, said the administration wants Congress to make progress on the legislation before Labor Day and will consider breaking the legislation up into more parts if necessary.
+A White House aide, who spoke on the condition of anonymity to describe the administration’s thinking, said the administration wants Congress to make progress on the legislation before Memorial Day and will consider breaking the legislation up into more parts if necessary.

 Jonathan Alter, the author of “The Defining Moment” — a book about President Franklin D. Roosevelt’s first 100 days in office that Biden and some members of his team have read — said the backdrop of crises could help Biden extend his ability to pass bold Democratic prescriptions on a range of issues.

-Note: Correction: An earlier version of this story misstated when the Biden administration wants Congress to make progress on the legislation.
-It is before Memorial Day, not Labor Day.